-To ensure fair pricing, we cap each trip to a maximum price per seat of 12¢ per kilometre.
-We round the price up to the nearest dollar.
+To ensure fair pricing, Poparide caps the price per seat to 15 cents per kilometre.
+We then round the price up to the nearest dollar.
+The 15 cents per kilometre limit is based on:

-Drivers can offer a smaller price than the recommended amount to attract more hitchers.
+Drivers can and often do offer a lower price than the recommended amount to attract more passengers.

 For routes that include vias, we automatically calculate the price for each via segment.